Richard P. Feynman

 Either submit your own work or nominate a colleague who deserves this prize.

-Submissions (and nominations) consist of one or more of the following:
+Submissions (and nominations) consist of up to five maximum of the following:

 - an approved thesis or dissertation (bachelor’s, master’s, or Ph.D.)